How to Approach Application Management for Microsoft Teams, Slack, and Workplace from Facebook

 Proper application management of third-party apps and integrations is difficult, and significant research into individual apps is required before blindly enabling them.
 Even more challenging is the inconsistency between workstream collaboration platforms, a serious problem for the majority of organizations operating a multiplatform environment.
 Each platform comes with different default app settings, and backtracking after initially allowing all installs is an arduous task.
 With out-of-the-box admin tools that are not yet fully baked and ongoing management across multiple platforms, app management is not getting any easier.

-If you’re interested in simplifying the app management process and properly securing your workstream collaboration platform, PowerSuite provides a single pane of glass view for Slack, Microsoft Teams, and Workplace by Facebook.
+If you’re interested in simplifying the app management process and properly securing your workstream collaboration platform, PowerSuite provides a single pane of glass view for Slack, Microsoft Teams, and Workplace from Facebook.
 You can learn more about our products and services here.